High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 \begin{theorem} Under Assumption \ref{assumption1}, let $k_n = c_k n^{c}$ for some constants $c_k$ and $c \in (1/4,1/2]$.
 For any given positive constant $a$, choose $\tau_n=C_{\tau,a} \sqrt{\log p} \( \sqrt{ k_n \Delta_n} + k_n ^{-1/2} \)$ for some large constant $C_{\tau,a}$.
 Then, we have, for large $n$,

 with probability greater than $1-p^{-a}$. \end{theorem}

-\begin{remark} Theorems \ref{Thm1} and \ref{Thm2} show that by choosing $c=1/2$, the estimators for the instantaneous beta and inverse matrix have element-wise convergence rates of $n^{-1/4}$ and $\ell_1$ convergence rates $n^{-(1-\delta)/4}$ and $n^{-(1-q)/4}$, respectively, with the $\log$ order term and the sparsity level term.
+\begin{remark} Theorem \ref{Thm2} shows that by choosing $c=1/2$, the estimators for the instantaneous coefficient and inverse matrix have elementwise convergence rates of $n^{-1/4}$ and $\ell_1$ convergence rates $n^{-(1-q)/4}$, respectively, with the $\log$ order term and the sparsity level term.
 We note that when choosing the sub-interval length $k_n = c_k n^{1/2}$ to estimate the instantaneous processes, we have the same order convergence rates of the statistical estimation and time-varying instantaneous process approximation errors.
 That is, the order $n^{-1/4}$ is optimal for estimating each element of the instantaneous process; thus, the convergence rates are optimal up to log order. \end{remark}

-The Dantzig instantaneous beta estimator has a near-optimal convergence rate as shown in Theorem \ref{Thm1}.
-However, as discussed in the previous section, it is a biased estimator, which causes some non-negligible estimation errors when estimating the integrated beta.
-To tackle this problem, we employ debiasing schemes with the consistent CLIME estimator as in \eqref{debias}, and in the following theorem, we investigate its asymptotic benefits.
+The Dantzig instantaneous coefficient estimator has a near-optimal convergence rate as shown in Theorem \ref{Thm1}.
+However, as discussed in Remark \ref{remark:thm1}, it is a biased estimator, which causes some non-negligible estimation errors when estimating the integrated coefficient.
+To tackle this problem, we employ debiasing schemes with the consistent CLIME estimator as in \eqref{debias}.
+The following theorem shows that the debiasing step turns the leading instantaneous coefficient estimation error into a martingale difference and yields an integrated coefficient estimator that attains a near $n^{-1/2}$ elementwise convergence rate up to sparsity and $\log p$ factors.

 \begin{theorem} Under the assumptions in Theorems \ref{Thm1}--\ref{Thm2}, we choose $k_n= c_k n^{1/2}$ for some constant $c_k$.
 Then, we have for all $i$,

 where $\mathcal{A}_i$ is defined in \eqref{def-a} and